rnestler/rnestler.github.io/content/articles/2022/2022-12-19_rust_kernel_module.md

 ```

 Then I enabled Rust support with `make menuconfig` in the *General setup* menu.
-The option is only shown if the toolchain is installed and in my case I also
+The option is only shown if the toolchain is installed, and in my case I also
 had to disable the `GCC_PLUGINS` option.

 I then just compiled the whole kernel to test it: